kariemoorman/homograph_detect/README.md

 # homograph_detect
-A simple Python wrapper that intercepts downloads from `curl` and pipes the output through a Unicode homograph filter.
+Python wrapper that intercepts downloads from `curl` and pipes the output through a Unicode homograph filter.

 ---